 In conclusion, do we recommend VPNArea?

-Whilst the VPN is robust and 100% safe in terms of there being no logging, secure encryption, a kill switch, and DNS leak protection, it is lacking in other areas.
+While the VPN is robust and safe in terms of there being no logging, secure encryption, a kill switch, and DNS leak protection, it is lacking in other areas.
 Customer support is spotty, and servers and download speeds are somewhat lacking.

 Yes, they have all the bells and whistles when it comes to security, but so do many of the top VPNs we’ve reviewed – and they offer much more in terms of speed, security, and additional features.

-If you’re looking for simple browsing and aren’t too concerned about being the fastest VPN user or having access to innumerable servers, then VPNArea is good enough.
-Don’t want to settle for good enough?
-Check out our top VPN reviews.
+If you’re looking for simple browsing and aren’t too concerned about being the fastest VPN user or having access to thousands of servers, then VPNArea is good enough.